 The Dean’s Discretionary Fund supports all facets of UCLA Law’s mission and provides the Dean with the flexibility to respond to the school’s most critical needs.

 Founded in 1949, the UCLA School of Law was the first public law school in Southern California.
-Since then, its prestigious track record has led it to become the youngest top-ranked law school in the nation.
+Since then, its commitment to access and excellence has led it to become the youngest top-ranked law school in the nation.

 Your Gift May Be Tax Deductible

 Your Gift is Tax Deductible